Women

 We are organised into a number of different squads, depending on commitment, aspirations and ability.
 At Cantabs, we’re lucky to benefit from the best coaching provision of all town clubs on the Cam with each squad having at least one dedicated coach.

 All of our women’s squads participate in the Cambridge Town Bumps.
-In 2023, Cantabs fielded 13 women’s crews for bumps – the highest number of women’s crews entered in the event’s history.
-And no fewer than 7 of those crews were eligible for blades by the end of the week!
-Cantabs W1 have been Head of the River since 2017 and four of the top seven women’s crews in Division 1 are from Cantabs, reflecting that our 2nd, 3rd and 4th boats are faster than most of the local clubs’ 1st boats.
+In 2025, Cantabs fielded 12 women’s crews for bumps – 6 of which are all within Division 1.
+Three of the top six women’s crews in Division 1 are from Cantabs, reflecting that our 2nd and 3rd boats are faster than most of the local clubs’ 1st boats.

 At WEHoRR we usually have at least four crews entered, from the Senior, Intermediate and Junior squads.
-The first VIII has placed in the top three in the Provincial Pennant every time the event has run since 2015, with wins in 2017, 2022 and 2024, and the B, C & D regularly being the highest placed among other non-Thames crews of that type.
+We have won the Provincial Pennant in 2017, 2022 and 2024, and the B, C & D regularly being the highest placed among other non-Thames crews of that type, regularly having multiple crews within the top 100.

-The Wargrave Challenge Cup for women's club eights was introduced at Henley Royal in 2021, and Cantabs is one of only 6 clubs to have qualified a crew for this event every year since its introduction (the others being Thames, Tyne, Leander, London and Upper Thames) and the only Cambridge club to have ever qualified a club crew for HRR.
+The Wargrave Challenge Cup for women's club eights was introduced at Henley Royal in 2021, and Cantabs has qualified a crew for this event every time they have entered since its introduction.

-Please contact the women’s captain for more information on any of these squads.
+Please contact the women’s captain for more information on any of these squads or how to get involved.

 Recent Results